ZawilaP/moving-from-scala-2-to-scala-3/README.md

 in place in this project. scalafmt supports both Scala 2 and Scala 3.
 You can [re]format the code by running `scalafmtAll` from the sbt prompt.
 As we switch from Scala 2 to Scala 3, you need to make sure that a matching scalafmt configuration is in place.

-### Next steps

-After successfully completing the tasks in this exercise, move to the next one by running the `cmtc next-exercise` from the command line.
+In any of the exercises, you can run `cmtc pull-template .scalafmt.conf` to "pull-in" the correct configuration file.

-### Markdown viewer in IntelliJ IDEA
+### Markdown viewer in IntelliJ

 The font size can be a bit too small for the taste of some people.
 You can change the Markdown zoom setting in IntelliJ by pasting the following CSS snippet in the markdown setting in _" Settings" -> "Languages & Frameworks" -> "Custom CSS -> CSS rules"_ and adjust the font-size setting to your liking:

 ```
 body {
   font-size: 120% !important;
   }
 ```

 ![IntelliJ Markdown viewer settings](images/Markdown-viewer-IntelliJ.png)